nathansh/APIPenguin/README.md

 ## Data Types

 The class supports xml and json, and will try to identify which one is being requested, but sometimes you'll need to set that manually using the data_type property before running the pull_data method.

+## Caching
+The data returned from the api call is cached in a /cache directory (you don't need to create it yourself).
+The default is that the cache lasts for an hour.
+If you need to you can set the cache_time property to something more frequent, but for the majority of situations once an hour is sufficient.